tdot124/tdot124/README.md

 ### Hey there!
 My name's Tom.
-I'm current studying on the Manchester Codes software developer bootcamp and hoping to move into a job in tech soon.
+I'm currently studying on the Manchester Codes software developer bootcamp and hoping to move into a job in tech soon.

 ## Languages and Tools